Fuel demand in COVID-hit India plunges in May - data

 India’s demand for transportation fuels are expected to witness a sharper slump in May due to more impending restrictions, analysts say.

-State companies - Indian Oil Corp (IOC.NS), Hindustan Petroleum Corp (HPCL.NS) and Bharat Petroleum Corp Ltd (BPCL.NS) - own about 90% of India's retail fuel outlets.
+State companies - Indian Oil Corp, Hindustan Petroleum Corp and Bharat Petroleum Corp Ltd - own about 90% of India’s retail fuel outlets.

 Domestic fuel sales by state retailers over May 1-15, however, were higher versus a year earlier when there was a nation-wide lockdown.